rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### GSConnect

 If you use an Android phone this application is a must!
-It allows you to send/receive text messages, send files to the phone, and much more. iPhone is more limited because Apple won't allow iMessages support.
+It allows you to send/receive text messages from your laptop, send files to the phone, and much more. iPhone is more limited because Apple won't allow iMessages support.
 But with RCS rolling out in IOS 18 that might change.

 One nice feature that works on IOS and Android is `find my phone`!
 I always misplace my phone when working in closets and with GSConnect I can quickly make it ring to locate it.